1935 killings of Royal Canadian Mounted Police officers: Death of Kalmakoff and Woiken

 By the evening of 8 October 1935, enraged residents had armed themselves and formed posses to help the RCMP track down the two remaining fugitives.
 The search team involved Sergeant John Cawsey and his dog Dale, one of the first police dogs employed by the RCMP.
 Ultimately, the fugitives were detected by Banff Park Game Warden and ex-RCMP officer William Neish.
 As the weather conditions worsening from rain to blowing snow, and with the assistance of Dale, Neish spotted the two fugitives and called for them to surrender.
-The fugitives began to exchange gunfire with Neish's party, until Neish himself managed to mortally wound Woiken after a volley of gunfire.
-Neish quickly also identified Kalmakoff from the glint of his Winchester rifle barrel, and managed to also mortally wound him with another aimed shot.
+The fugitives began to exchange gunfire with Neish's party, until Neish himself mortally wounded Woiken amidst a volley of gunfire.
+Neish quickly also spotted Kalmakoff from the glint of his Winchester rifle barrel, and also mortally wounded him with another aimed shot.

 Aftermath

 Woiken and Kalmakoff quickly lapsed from consciousness and died the same day.
 With the deaths of all three perpetrators, it is unclear what had motivated the typically upright and respectable Doukhobour perpetrators to turn to criminality, and attack Constable Wainwright and Shaw.
-It is also unclear who fired the fatal shots that had mortally wounded Wallace and Harrison as they had engaged them in a fire fight from within their vehicle.
+It is also unclear which of the suspects fired the fatal shots that mortally wounded Wallace and Harrison.

 Wallace and Harrison both died from their wounds after being transported to Calgary, and were afforded full Masonic and military funeral processions.
 Constable Shaw, a veteran of the Royal Flying Corps, was buried with full military honours in Swan River, Manitoba.
 The entirety of the event outraged the community in Banff and surrounding areas leading them to refuse burial to the three perpetrators.
 The Doukhobour families of the perpetrators refused to take back the bodies of Woiken and Posnikoff, and they were buried in an unmarked graved in Morley, Alberta.
 Kalmakoff was taken back by his family and buried in an unmarked grave in a Saskatchewan Doukhobour wheat field.